distrochooser/distrochooser/SETUP.md

 # Frontend requirement

 The frontend is a Nuxt (https://nuxt.com/) powered application.
-It requires Node.js to run.
+It requires Node.js to run, the frontend is based upon a SDK generated from the OpenAPI specification taken from the backend.

+1. Install the dependencies using `yarn install`
+2. Make sure the backend is running
+3. Execute `yarn run sdk-build` to generate the TypeScript SDK from the API
+4. Execute `yarn run dev`

+A frontend should not be accessible from `http://localhost:3000`

 # Further reading